Who may attend?

-Any child with cancer, age 6 to 15 years, is welcome at Happiness Is Camping.
+Any child with cancer and their siblings, ages 6 to 16 years, are welcome at Happiness Is Camping.

 No. We encourage you to carpool with other camper families.
 Public transportation is very limited and inconvenient.

 An ample supply of prescribed medications with detailed instructions for their dosage and use.
-All medications should be in their original containers.
-Children should bring inexpensive clothing, linen, sleeping bag, pillow, shoes, toiletries, jackets, etc. a list will be provided for you.
+All medications should in their original containers.
+Children should bring inexpensive clothing, linen, sleeping bag, pillow, shoes, toiletries, jackets, etc. A list will be provided for you.
 For a detailed list, click here.